Skip to main content

 Pitcher compatibility is your first filter.
 Before comparing performance, confirm the filter works with your pitcher brand.
 Brita Standard-compatible filters (including Amazon Basics) work with all Brita pitchers except Stream.
 PUR filters only work with PUR pitchers.
 ZeroWater and Waterdrop each use proprietary filter designs.
 If you do not own a pitcher yet, this gives you freedom to choose based on filter performance and cost.

 Gallon capacity determines true value.
 A "cheap" filter with low capacity costs more in the long run than an "expensive" filter with high capacity.
-Brita Elite (120 gallons / $14.89 = $0.124/gallon) beats Brita Standard (40 gallons / $6 = $0.15/gallon) on per-gallon value while providing better filtration.
-Always divide price by rated gallons.
+The Brita Elite (120 gallons per filter) beats the Brita Standard (40 gallons per filter) on per-gallon value despite a higher sticker price, while also providing better filtration.
+Always divide price by rated gallons to find the true cost.

 Match filtration to your actual needs.
 If your municipal water is clean and you just want better taste, any NSF 42 filter works.
 If you have known lead in your plumbing, prioritize NSF 53 certification.
 For PFAS concerns, look for filters specifically mentioning PFOA/PFOS reduction (Waterdrop Plus, ZeroWater).
 Do not overpay for filtration capabilities you do not need.